Stadio Carlo Castellani

 Stadio Carlo Castellani was built between 1963 and 1965.
-It officially opened on the 12th of September 1965, though originally consisted of just one covered stand.
+It officially opened on 12 September 1965, though originally consisted of just one covered stand.

-Just like Empoli’s previous stadium, the new stadium got named after former player Carlo Castellani, who had died in a Nazi camp during the Second World War.
+Just like Empoli’s previous stadium, the new stadium got named after former player Carlo Castellani, who had died in a Nazi camp during World War 2.

 When Empoli promoted to the Serie B in 1983, a temporary stand got built opposite the main stand, which got replaced in 1990 by a permanent concrete one.

 A few years earlier, both curves had already been constructed.
 The Curva Nord was further extended in 1997.